Jvpjava/osTicket-Ticket-Lifecycle-Lab/README.md

 ## What I Built

 ### 1. Prepared the Help Desk Environment
+I started by powering on the domain controller to provide services to the other domain VM's and signing into the help desk workstation.

-The Domain Controller must remain online because it provides DNS resolution and hosts the IIS web server running osTicket, making it essential for both name resolution and application access.
+- The Domain Controller must remain online because it provides DNS resolution and hosts the IIS web server running osTicket, making it essential for both name resolution and application access.

-When the Domain Controller is offline, clients cannot resolve the hostname via DNS, and the web service hosting osTicket is also unavailable.
+- When the Domain Controller is offline, clients cannot resolve the hostname via DNS, and the web service hosting osTicket is also unavailable.
 As a result, the application becomes completely inaccessible.

-- I started by powering on the domain controller to provide services to the other domain VM's and signing into the help desk workstation.

 <p align="center"><img src="images/1.
 DC-2019 ON.png" width="700"></p>